Skip to content

 The honest caveat

-AI visibility is probabilistic.
-No agency can guarantee a specific mention in a specific assistant for a specific query — the models update, the training corpora change, and a given answer varies between sessions.
+AI visibility is never a guarantee.
+No agency can promise a specific mention in a specific assistant for a specific query — the models update, the training corpora change, and a given answer varies between sessions.
 What we can say with confidence: the businesses that are citable somewhere reliably show up somewhere relevant, and that exposure builds over time as content and citations accumulate.

 Sources